tigerbeetle/tigerbeetle/docs/design/client-requests.md

 For the best performance, each request should batch as many events as possible.
 Typically this means funneling events through fewer client instances (e.g. a single client instance per process).

-The maximum number of events per batch depends on the maximum message size (`config.message_size_max`, specified in bytes) and the operation type.
+The maximum number of events per batch depends on the maximum message size and the operation type.
+(TODO: Expose each operation's batch sizes in the client).

 In the default configuration, the batch sizes are: